Angelfire/velocidadescape/content/js/how-to-automate-github-profile-readme-automatically.md

 ---
 date: "2020-08-01"
-title: "How to automate your Github Profile README automatically using NodeJS"
+title: "How to update your Github Profile README automatically using NodeJS"
-description: "How to automate your Github Profile README automatically using NodeJS and Github actions"
+description: "How to update your Github Profile README automatically using NodeJS and Github actions"
 author: "Andres Bedoya"
 tags: ["JavaScript"]
 ---